 Founded in 1993 by Professor Robert Bellinger, the program focuses on the perspectives and ways of knowing of black people.
-It is an interdisciplinary field based in the humanities and social sciences but not limited to those disciplines.
+It is an interdisciplinary field based in the humanities and social sciences—though not limited to those disciplines alone.
 Over the years, students from a wide range of majors have complemented their education with a minor in Black Studies.

 The program has enriched Suffolk community life by hosting and co-sponsoring numerous events, speakers, and visiting scholars, including renowned poets, storytellers, musicians, writers, educators, and performers who have brought diverse viewpoints and talents to the University.

-On its 25th anniversary, the Black Studies program remains as relevant as ever, informing, challenging, and inspiring students to gain a fuller understanding of themselves and the world around them.
+As we celebrated and honored the Black Studies program on its 25th anniversary, the essential foundation of the program remains as relevant as ever, informing, challenging, and inspiring students to gain a fuller understanding of themselves and the world around them.